dortania/OpenCore-Install-Guide/extras/gpu-patches.md

 03060800 00040000 C7030000
 ```

-Looking at all this can be quite overwheling, but we'll break it down to be a bit simpler.
+Looking at all this can be quite overwhelming, but we'll break it down to be a bit simpler.
 For use we care about this:

 ```text
 [1] busId: 0x05, pipe: 9, type: 0x00000400, flags: 0x000003C7 - DP